 Age is an influential factor on the web in terms of not only psychology, but also accessibility, usability, and user interface design.
 Many other variables can affect your designs, but we’ll focus on the difference that age can make in creating a website.

-Because of the popularity of the previous Zyma web hosting giveaway, we’ve partnered up again with our friends at Zyma to give out another 20 web hosting accounts for 2 full years.
-Read on to see how you can win this terrific prize.
+Because of the popularity of the previous Zyma giveaway, we’ve again partnered with Zyma to give out another 20 web hosting accounts for 2 years.

-From May 1 to May 3, 2011, you can get a copy of WinX DVD Copy Pro, normally $35.95, for free.
-During the three-day giveaway period, you can install the full version of the software at no cost!
+From May 1 to May 3, 2011 you can get a copy of WinX DVD Copy Pro for free.